This gift guide is full of ideas that are perfect for anyone who loves that most British of drinks – a good cup of tea!

 Tea Cups and Mugs

 You can never have enough cups and mugs for tea, can you?

-So we’ve picked out a few of our favourites that we’ve found online.
+So I’ve picked out a few of our favourites that I’ve found online.

 This wobbly tea mug from East of India is perfect for the person who ‘bloody loves tea’.

 It’s made of porcelain and comes in a gift box, but the size means it’s more suited for someone who loves a cup of tea rather than a giant mug-full.

 It would also make a cute decoration to sit on a desk or bookshelf.

 Or for something altogether more delicate, how about this handcrafted glass cup from Wisolt?

 The cup is made from borosilicate glass so it can handle either hot or cold drinks.
 It’s hand enamelled with a delicate decoration, and comes with a matching stainless steel teaspoon.

 And both items are presented in a pretty turquoise box, making it a beautiful gift for a tea lover.